agrestio/agrest/UPGRADE-NOTES.md

 _This document contains upgrade notes for Agrest 5.x and newer.
 Older versions are documented in [UPGRADE-NOTES-1-4](./UPGRADE-NOTES-1-to-4.md)._

+## Upgrading to 6.0-M1

+### Upgraded to JAX-RS 4.0, with JAX-RS modules renamed to drop the "3"
+The JAX-RS modules now target JAX-RS 4.0.
+Among other consequences, the version-specific "3" in their names became misleading and has been removed:

+* `agrest-jaxrs3` -> `agrest-jaxrs`
+* `agrest-jaxrs3-openapi` -> `agrest-jaxrs-openapi`

+The Java packages inside were renamed to match:

+* `io.agrest.jaxrs3` -> `io.agrest.jaxrs`
+* `io.agrest.jaxrs3.openapi` -> `io.agrest.jaxrs.openapi`

+Update your Maven dependencies to the new artifact ids and adjust any imports of the renamed packages.

 ## Upgrading to 5.0.M17

 ### No more single-value syntax for updating to-many relationships [#633](https://github.com/agrestio/agrest/issues/633)